rff-data-projects/rff-data-gov-guidance/README.md

 # rff-data-gov-guidance

 Repo for Resources for the Future's Data Governance Working Group's guidance on data science practices for RFF researchers.
 Link to [guidance website](https://alexandra-thompson-dc.github.io/rff-data-gov-guidance/)

 # Contribution Guidelines

 ***Only members of the Data Governance Working Group may make changes to the content.
-To submit questions or suggestions, --LINK TO SUBSECTION ON HOW TO USE ISSUES, TO BE DEVELOPED--***
+To submit questions or suggestions, please submit submit an issue by clicking the `Issues` tab and `New issue`.

 ## Local editing (on your computer)

 1. In your _Git Bash_ terminal or other Git GUI, navigate to the relevant development branch, e.g., _git checkout feat-data-management_